 - Statistics, exercise physiology, and medical terminology (one course each)

 It is recommended that applicants reach the below listed scores in one testing attempt, on each section of the GRE test.
 Multiple testing attempts are acceptable.

 Verbal = 150

 Quantitative = 150

 Analytical = 4.0

-Failure to meet any of the contingency requirements will result in the student being disqualified from the junior early acceptance pathway program.
+Failure to meet any of the contingency requirements will result in the student being disqualified from the Junior Early Assurance Pathway.
 Students disqualified from this pathway are still eligible for, and encouraged to apply to the Doctor of Physical Therapy program via Physical Therapist Centralized Application Service (PTCAS).

 Students are required to pay the UC Graduate School supplemental fee, $65 as of Fall 2018, students will be prompted to pay by the program coordinator.

-After HEAP students accept their offer in November or December, they will be asked to put down their $500 admissions deposit.
+After High School Early Assurance Pathway students accept their offer in November or December, they will be asked to put down their $500 admissions deposit.
 This will be done through the graduate school application portal.

 Half of work/volunteer hours must be completed by the application deadline and the rest by October 1st senior year, though rare exceptions have been granted on a case by case basis.